 Wiring a LEGO Robot

 Once my cousins were finished with their creations, we had to wire the robot up.
-We used the flat screwdriver that comes with the kit, unscrewed the upper two chambers on each side of the circuit board, and pushed the red wire of the left motor in the upper left chamber, and did the same for the right motor.
+We used the flat screwdriver that comes with the kit, unscrewed the upper two chambers on each side of the circuit board, and pushed the red wire of the left motor in the upper left chamber, and the black wire in the chamber underneath.
+We repeated the same steps for the right motor.

 The only thing left to do was to plug the battery in.
 My cousins build a structure around the battery pack to keep it from falling on the sides, which I thought was a pretty good idea.